Jewelry Blog

 Indeed, in many ways, the variety of design elements that can be incorporated into a low-profile engagement ring can make for very interesting and eye-catching creations.
 Because of the removal of the need to work around a high-set center diamond, designers have been able to apply much looser rules to what should and shouldn’t be included in an engagement ring.

 Because of the current popularity of prong settings or Tiffany-style rings, there aren’t a lot of low-sitting engagement rings.
 Many of the available low-profile, bezel-set engagement rings are often vintage or antique.
 Antique rings were made 100 or more years ago, while other rings may replicate those styles and use antique-cut diamonds in their center.
-The older cuts are perfectly configured to be bezel set (or low-prong set) and are therefore perfect for low-profile rings.
+The older cuts are perfectly configured to be bezel set (or low-prong set) and are, therefore, perfect for low-profile rings.

 Disadvantages of Low Profile Rings